 - Littering, loitering, selling, soliciting, panhandling, exchanging funds or fees (cash, checks, etc.) for services or products, proselytizing, or gambling;

-- Loud talking, the creation of other loud noises, loud or disruptive conversations, cellular telephone use, the audible use of music or other electronic devices, constant and incessant crying, laughing or temper tantrums, and yelling or screaming;
+- Loud talking, the creation of other loud noises, cellular telephone use, the audible use of music or other electronic devices, constant and incessant crying;

 - Refusing to comply with a request of FBCL staff;